adeelbaba/blackjack/README.md

 For more details, please look at the comments provided with the code.

-The repository also contains a .jar which will run the program once executed.
+The repository also contains a blackjack.jar which will run the program once executed.